electronstudio/pygame-zero-book/chapters/5_more_games.md

 The `update()` and `draw()` functions are called by Pygame many times every second.
 Each time `draw()` is called we say it draws one *frame*.
 The exact number of frames per second is called the *framerate* and it will vary from one computer to another.
-Therefore counting frames is not very useful for timing.
+Therefore counting frames is not the most reliable way of keeping time.

 Fortunately Pygame can tell us exactly how much many seconds have passed since the last frame in a parameter to our update function.
 We use this *delta time* to keep a timer.